decentraland/catalyst/docs/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change).
-If there's an API change, link the pull request in the [API spec repository](https://github.com/decentraland/catalyst-api-specs).
+If there's an API change, link the pull request in the [API spec repository](https://github.com/decentraland/catalyst-api-specs) and the accepted [DAO governance poll](https://governance.decentraland.org/)
 - [ ] I have read the [**CONTRIBUTING**](https://github.com/decentraland/catalyst/blob/master/docs/CONTRIBUTING.md) document.
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.